Services at Jon W Sports Injury

 - Effleurage can be light or deep.
 Effleurage is a continuous stroke with a gliding motion.
 It is applied using the palm of the hand of forearm.
 Effleurage increases blood flow, generates heat and aids lymphatic drainage.

-- Petrissage is a more concentrated technique working into specific areas or muscle groups.
+- Petrissage is a more concentrated deep tissue massage technique working into specific areas or muscle groups.
 The fingertips or knuckles are used to pick, roll and kneed the tissue.

 - Tapotement involves the use of cupping and hacking.
 These are rhythmic, dynamic movements that stimulate muscles groups.